 In Valparaiso, protests are still held and can turn violent quickly.
 Plaza Anibal Pinto (from this square down Esmeralda to Plaza Sotomayor) is where protests tend to take place on occasional Mondays and Fridays from around 5pm, as well as on September 11 (anniversary of the military coup), March 29 (‘day of the young combatant’) and May 1 (Workers’ Day).
 Protests are also held annually in the week leading up to and on October 18 and 19 to mark the anniversary of the first protests being held.

 The tourist destinations (Cerro Alegre and Cerro Bellavista) are operating as normal, but it’s wise to avoid the area around Plaza Anibal Pinto and Plaza Sotomayor.

 Because it’s a much smaller city than Santiago, Valparaiso can be chaotic during protests, with transport affected by the demonstrations and a liberal use of tear gas by the authorities.
-It may be wise to steer clear of the city during the month of March.

 Both the US State Department and British Foreign Office recommend the exercising increased caution if you travel to Chile:

 - Be aware of your surroundings to avoid walking unintentionally into the path of a protest.

 - Do not actively seek out demonstrations.
 You could face arrest, detention or be banned from returning to the country if you are caught taking part in any sort of protest.
 The Guardian has published footage showing police firing at protesters, so getting involved in a demonstration is extremely dangerous.

 - If you find yourself within the vicinity of a demonstration, find a safe place to shelter.
 This can take the form of a café or restaurant, supermarket or any other nearby building, or try and get away from the location of the protest as quickly as possible.